-A guided experience for the development of students' final project.
-In this course, students design, budget, and detail their digital filmmaking production.
-Successful completion of the course requires students to create a preproduction manual that includes a project proposal, storyboards, artistic designs, and a detailed financial plan of their production.
+Project Planning and Development provides a guided experience for the development of student film projects.
+In this course, students plan, schedule and budget a digital film production.
+Successful completion of the course requires students to create a preproduction manual that includes a lined script, breakdown sheets, storyboards, cast, and crew, along with a production schedule and budget.
 (3 credits)

-DFM 200 Digital Cinematography Lighting I
+DFM 200 Digital Film Lighting I

-The Digital Cinematography Lighting I Course emphasizes professional procedures and protocol relevant to lighting for digital production.
-Students learn the basics of industry lighting, are introduced to various controlling devices, and trained in the safe use of electricity.
-This course also covers the basics of color correction and camera filtration when using tungsten, fluorescent, and daylight sources.
-Emphasis is placed on creative lighting design and working within a budget.
+The Digital Film Lighting I course teaches basic lighting for digital film production.
+Students learn industry light sources, mounting devices, various methods of light control, and the safe use of electricity.
+Additionally, this course covers the basics of color correction and camera filtration when using tungsten, fluorescent, and daylight sources.
+Emphasis is placed on essential lighting design and working within a production budget.
 (3 credits)

-DFM 201 Digital Cinematography Lighting II
+DFM 201 Digital Film Lighting II